jpvasquez-econ/RUV/1-Data-Codes/0-Raw_Data/CENSUS_2000/README.md

 ## Employment allocation in each state and sector for all years

+#### For other countries

+We compute the employment distribution by sector for each country and each year 1999-2007.
+It also applies proportionality to $L_{2000}$ (US states labor distribution) so that the matrix is consistent with WIOD.
+Steps:

+1. Labor distribution by sector for each country during years 1999-2007 is obtained from WIOD Socio Economic Accounts (Released July 2014) in the following (link)[http://www.wiod.org/database/seas13].
+The downloaded excel does not require a change of name.
+The variable of interest is EMP (number of persons engaged in thousands) and sectors are recoded into 1-14.
+Sector 0 (unemployed and out of labor force) is incorporated using WIOD-SEA's worker population and each country's labor force participation rate (see .lyx file).
+Year 2000 is taken as the base year and therefore all other years undergo a proportionality process so that population for each country maintains constant over time (zero growth, only redistribution between sectors).

+2. US labor distribution by sector and state, $L_{2000}$, undergoes a proportionality process (see .lyx file) so that the values are consistent with US-WIOD's information.

 #### For US States

 We compute the employment distribution, for 1999, 2001-2007 using the employment distribution for 2000 and the mobility matrix for 1999.
 Steps: